boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Name

-Allows you to set the `title` for the Pie chart widget.
+Set the `title` for the Pie chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/Name.png)

 ### Subtitle

-Allows you to set the `subtitle` for the Pie chart widget.
+Set the `subtitle` for the Pie chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/Subtitle.png)

 ### Description

-Set a description for the Pie chart, whose visibility will be denoted by **i** icon, and hovering over it will display the `description` in a tooltip.
+Set a description for the Pie chart, which can be viewed by hovering over the **i** icon and hovering over it will display the `description` in a tooltip.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/Description.png)